emoose/MBINCompiler/README.md

 b) You are trying to use an older version of MBINCompiler with a newer version of MBIN/EXML or vice versa.
 Make sure you are using the correct version of MBINCompiler for the file you are trying to process.

-c) MBINCompiler has yes to be updated for the current game version of the data structure used by a particular file.
+c) MBINCompiler has yet to be updated for the current game version of the data structure used by a particular file.
 Check if there are any [Open Issues](../../issues) for the file you are having problems with.

 If the vanilla MBIN fails to recompile, you are using the correct version of MBINCompiler and there are no issues already open that are related to the file, then open a [New issue](../../issues/new).